bahriddin/DeepMine/README.md

 # DeepMine - Survey of different flavours of Deep Reinforcement Learning
-In this project we chose 6 most recent deep reinforcement learning algorithms, made an experience using Open AI's Lunar Lander environment and analyzed result.
+In this project we chose 6 most recent deep reinforcement learning algorithms, made an experience using Open AI's Lunar Lander environment and analyzed the result.

 # How to run?